elven-js/elvenjs-website/src/docs/recipes.md

 In this section, we will check real-world examples.
 Of course, you can also check the code in many demos linked on the homepage.
 Let's see the most common cases here.

 Remember that you can use the ElvenJS not only in static websites but let's focus only on such ones for simplicity.
-Check the linked demos on StackBlitz to learn how to use it, for example, with Astro or SolidJS.
+Check the linked demos on StackBlitz to learn how to use it, for example, with Vue or SolidJS.

 ### How to login and logout with auth providers